Amiineh/image-generator-api/ReadMe.md

 a queue consumer can be used for execution.
 Given more time, I would separate the classes in distinct files, I just wanted to avoid circular imports at this stage.
 I would also write automated tests for reliability and quality assurance.

-### Challenges Faced
-I had a genuinely good time working on this project, and loved learning the fal SDK and I'm sure I'll use it again in the future, despite the result of this interview.
-There was however, like any other project, some challenges in the way including figuring out what to import where, to deal with pickling errors.
-I also went back and forth with defining Input & Output class fields with other classes vs Enums to make the app working with different parameters.
-The last challenge was designing the wait system in a non-blocking way.
-So I return response of api immediately with job_id and the status and value can be taken later.

-I thank you for this opportunity and look forward to hearing back from you!